Bayesian Mixtures Models with Repulsive and Attractive Atoms: Bayesian Hierarchical Mixture Models

-We now focus on the use of a SNCP as a mixing measure in mixture models.
-First, we note that, by the coloring theorem for Poisson point processes \citep{kingman1992poisson}, the conditional distribution of $\Phi$ given $\Lambda$ equals the distribution of $\sum_{\lambda_j \in \Lambda} \Phi_j$, where $\Phi_j \mid \Lambda$ is a Poisson point process with intensity $\gamma k_\alpha(x - \lambda_j)$.
-This shows that SNCPs are \emph{cluster processes} \citep[see, e.g.,][]{DaVeJo1}.
-In this context instead of referring to the $\Phi_j$'s as \emph{clusters}, we denote them as \emph{groups} to avoid misunderstandings with the usual BNP notation.
+Let us draw an interesting connection between a mixture model driven by a SNCP and the \textit{mixtures of mixtures} model, whereby the density of each mixture component is approximated by a mixture model.
+This model was previously considered in \cite{WalliMix}, who proposed a Bayesian methodology and \cite{aragam2020identifiability}, which studied identifiability and estimation within a frequentist setting.

+First, recall from \Cref{ex:sncp_def} that we can equivalently write $\Phi \mid \Lambda = \sum_{h=1}^{n(\Lambda)} \Phi_h$, where, with our notation, each $\Phi_h$ is a \emph{group}.
 Observe that, for appropriate choices of $k_\alpha$, the points in a \emph{group} will be closer than points belonging to different \emph{groups}.
-When we embed a random probability measure built from \eqref{eq:shot-noise} in a Bayesian mixture model as done in Section \ref{sec:mix}, we obtain that the atoms of the mixture are randomly \emph{grouped} together.
+When we embed a random probability measure built from \eqref{eq:shot-noise} in a Bayesian mixture model as done at the beginning of Section~\ref{sec:mix}, we obtain that the atoms of the mixture are randomly \emph{grouped} together.
 Hence, we rewrite the random population density as

-where, on the right hand side, we first sum over the atoms of $\Lambda$ and then over the atoms of each of the \emph{groups} $\Phi_j$'s.
-With an abuse of notation, we have introduced a second subscript to $\tilde S_h$, $\tilde X_h$, and $\tilde W_h$ to keep track that each point of $\tilde X_h$ (and its marks) is assigned to a point in $\Lambda$.
+On the right-hand side, we first sum over the atoms of $\Lambda$ and then over the atoms of each of the \emph{groups} $\Phi_j$'s.
+With an abuse of notation, we have introduced a second subscript to $S_h$, $X_h$, and $W_h$ to keep track that each point of $X_h$ (and its marks) is assigned to a point in $\Lambda$.
+It is possible to pass from the single-index summation to the double-index thanks to the variables $T_j$ introduced in \Cref{ex:sncp_def}.
 Let us define

 which is a (random) probability density function over $\X$.
-We clearly see that the random population density is equal to $f(z) = T^{-1} \sum_{j=1}^{n(\Lambda)} P_j \tilde f_j(z)$.
-Hence, a SNCP mixture model can be written as a \emph{mixture of mixtures}, where each component $\tilde f_j(z)$ is expressed as a mixture model itself.
-Therefore, we can consider the SNCP mixture model as a nonparametric generalization of the \emph{mixture of mixtures} model in \cite{WalliMix}.
-In the frequentist setting, identifiability and estimation of the \emph{mixture of mixtures} model have recently been studied in \cite{aragam2020identifiability}.
+We clearly see that the random population density is equal to $f(z) = S_\bullet^{-1} \sum_{h=1}^{n(\Lambda)} P_h \tilde f_h(z)$.
+Hence, a SNCP mixture model can be written as a \emph{mixture of mixtures}, where each component $\tilde f_h(z)$ is expressed as a mixture model itself.
+Therefore, we can consider the SNCP mixture model as a nonparametric generalisation of the \emph{mixtures of mixtures} model in \cite{WalliMix}.